Writing Poems/Making Them Better

 Craft can be taught, and the purpose of this course is to understand why this matters and to familiarize participants with tools that will help express your creative thoughts, feelings, and ideas with as much power as you intend.
 Class participants will accomplish this by reading the work of published poets, writing and presenting poems of your own, and learning the art of critique.

-Don Herzberg is a retired doctor who has lived with his family in Vermont since 1980.
-He has an MFA in poetry writing from New England College, and his poems have been published in two self-published books, coupling his poetry with his wife’s artwork.
-He self-published his book, Dancing on Earth, and his chapbook, The Things She Said, is being published by Red Bird Chapbooks.
+Don Herzberg, who has lived in Vermont since 1980, is a retired doctor with an MFA in poetry writing.
+He has self-published his book Dancing on Earth and two books coupling his poetry with his wife’s artwork.
+His chapbook, The Things She Said, has been published by Red Bird Chapbooks.

 Betsy Vickers is a graduate of Bennington College and has an MFA from The Art Institute of Chicago.
 She worked previously creating print media and websites for educational programs, with an emphasis on study abroad.
 She has been dedicated to writing poetry since 1995.